Patreon’s API unlocks rewards across the web for art funders

 Patreon’s VP of biz dev and partnerships Brent Horowitz sees this as “Hundreds of spokes organized around this hub called membership, not beholden to or stuck with any one single platform.”
 The way Facebook login brought your social graph and profile information to other sites, Patreon wants to do the same with your membership benefits.

 And the partnered sites and apps should benefit too.
 Linking up with the Patreon platform could bring business tools and content hubs a new influx of clients and creators.
 Instead of having to build a member-only tier from scratch, sites like WordPress or Discourse can piggyback on Patreon.

-They won’t earn any of the tiny 5% cut Patreon takes from subscriptions, but they could gain access to the most beloved makers on the web and the fan bases that follow them anywhere.
+As Patreon colonizes the web, it’s also looking to become a little less edgy.
+It willfully accepts some not-safe-for-work content including nudity, adult fiction, and erotic illustration.
+But it’s now clamping down on not-safe-for-anywhere content depicting fictional “incest, sexual depiction of minors, and suggestive sexual violence”.

+I’ve heard that some of this that can’t easily be monetized elsewhere was becoming a non-trivial portion of Patreon’s revenue, and it needed to axe it before being seen as complicit with disturbing content.
+Meanwhile, Patreon has reiterated its support for other niche and human rights content from the LGBTQ community.

 0